shaolang/blog/content/posts/2020-03-31-getting-started-with-apache-camel.md

 in URIs in the form of `<scheme>:<context path>?<options>`.
 Both of our endpoints don't specify any options.
-The schema and context path for `direct:greet` are `direct` and `greet` respectively; Direct Component's documentation states that all such components uses `direct` as its schema.
+The schema and context path for `direct:greet` are `direct` and `greet` respectively; Direct Component's documentation states that all such components use `direct` as its schema.
 However, its context path can be any string without blank spaces in-between.

 Unlike `direct:greeet`, `stream:out` is stricter: Stream Component's schema